*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 What is the difference between an externship and an internship?

 An externship is an experiential opportunity designed to give you a short, practical perspective of a specific field or industry of interest.
 The following “catch phrases” often go hand-in-hand with describing externships: exploration, shadow, informational, and mini internship.
 Externships are typically an unpaid experience.
+By contrast, an internship is a semester-long work experience with a company, which may be paid or unpaid.
+Interns are also managed by a supervisor at their company to provide guidance and feedback on work responsibilities.

 Who is eligible to participate in this program?